AlexBarbera/ML-helper-tools/README.md

 This repo contains helper functions and skeletons for training ML models in an attempt to avoid repeating code search.

-The idea is to have a single repo to refer to for implementation and editing instead of writting from scratch, this is not supposed to be a script repo.
+The idea is to have a single repo to refer to for implementation and editing instead of writting from scratch, or utillities that are not easily available.

+**This is not supposed to be a script repo.**

 Also installable as a pip module: